Holder-extendible European option: corrections and extensions: Model

 respectively.
 Here, $C(X_t,t;K,T)$ and $P(X_t,t;K,T)$ are the standard European call and put at time $t$ respectively for spot value $X_t$, strike $K$ and maturity at time $T$; that is, their payoffs at maturity are $\max(X_T-K,0)$ and $\max(K-X_T,0)$ correspondingly.

-Closed-form solution for these options first appeared in Longstaff (1990) for the case when underlying asset follows a geometric Brownian motion with the constant interest rate and volatility.
-Unfortunately there are several typographical errors in the published formula Longstaff (1990, equation 12, p.943) for the holder-extendible put.
-These are subsequently repeated in textbooks, other papers and software.
-For example, formula for the extendible put in Haug (1998, equation 2.15, p.48) still has a typographical error.
-This short paper presents a correct formula; for more details and applications on the extendible options, see the above-mentioned publications.
-Also, we generalize the model considered in Longstaff (1990) and Haug (1998) to the case when the underlying asset follows a geometric Brownian motion with the time-dependent drift and volatility.
-Specifically, assume that the underlying asset $X_t $ follows the risk-neutral stochastic process
+Applications of these options include extendible options on foreign exchange, non-dividend and continuous dividend yield stocks, real estate, bonds, etc. For example, the standard holder extendible option in foreign exchange (FX) allows the holder to extend the maturity of FX vanilla option by paying an extra premium; option on real estate often allows the option holder to extend the contract expiry date by paying additional amount to the option writer.
+In general, any contract that may involve rescheduling payments could be viewed as including an option with extendible maturity.
+Closed-form solution for these options were presented in Longstaff (1990), Haug (1998, p.48), Chung and Johnson (2011), and Chateau and Wu (2007) in the case when the underlying asset $X_t$ follows a geometric Brownian motion with the constant drift and volatility.
+For more details and applications on the extendible options, the reader is referred to the above-mentioned publications.

+In this paper, we consider geometric Brownian motion model with the time-dependent drift and volatility which is important for practical applications.
+Specifically, we assume that the underlying asset $X_t $ follows the risk-neutral stochastic process

-where $W_t$ is a standard Wiener process, $\sigma (t)$ is the instantaneous volatility, $r(t)$ is the risk-free domestic interest rate and $q(t)$ is some known continuous function of time.
-For example, this model is used for pricing a holder-extendible option on a foreign exchange rate, where $q(t)$ corresponds to the foreign interest rate curve.
-For this process the joint distribution of $\ln X_{T_1}$ and $\ln X_{T_2}$, given $X_0 $, is a bivariate normal distribution with
+where $W_t$ is a standard Wiener process, $\sigma (t)$ is the instantaneous volatility, $\mu(t)=r(t) - q(t)$ is the risk-neutral drift, $r(t)$ is the risk-free domestic interest rate and $q(t)$ is some known continuous function of time (hereafter referred to as ``dividend").
+For example, this model is often used for pricing a holder-extendible option on a foreign exchange rate, where $q(t)$ corresponds to the foreign interest rate; in the case of option on dividend paying stock, $q(t)$ corresponds to the continuous dividend yield.
+Longstaff (1990) and Chung and Johnson (2011) consider the case of zero ``dividend" $q(t)=0$; Haug (1998) and Chateau and Wu (2007) consider the case of non-negative dividend $q(t)\ge 0$; also constant drift and volatility are assumed in these studies.
+In this paper, we allow for negative $q(t)$ (e.g. negative foreign interest rate in the case of FX options) leading to a new solution type that has not been considered in the literature; also the drift and volatility are allowed to be time dependent.